funkhaus/wp-shopify/README.md

     1. Set up a Shopify store and create a new private app.

-        1. Go to your Shopify admin panel (`your-store.myshopify.com/admin`).
+        1. Go to your Shopify apps admin section (`your-store.myshopify.com/admin/apps/private`).
-        1. Click "Manage Private Apps" at the bottom of the screen.
-You'll end up on `your-store.myshopify.com/admin/apps/private`.
         1. Click "Create a new private app."
         1. Keep the default API permissions and make sure `Allow this app to access your storefront data using the Storefront API` at the bottom of the screen is checked.
         1. Hit Save to continue.